 To manage your iCloud storage, go to Settings > tap your name > iCloud.
 Here you can choose which apps are backing up their data to iCloud, and you can easily disable backup for each app.

-To see existing backups, tap Manage storage.
-Just go through the list of apps, and hopefully, you’ll find a backup that you don’t really need, but takes too much space.
+To see existing backups, tap Manage Storage.
+Just go through the list of apps, and hopefully, you’ll find a backup that you don’t really need but takes up too much space.
 For example, while writing this article, I noticed that the Lightroom backup takes like 2GB of storage, which is something I had to deal with.

 Photos are perhaps the biggest “eater” of storage, and deleting them would certainly free up a huge chunk of space.
 However, you probably don’t want to do that and leave your precious photos unprotected.
 If this dilemma bothers you, and you still don’t want to pay for additional storage space, I suggest turning to Google Photos.
 In fact, many people prefer Google Photos over iCloud, because the app and service are more convenient.
 And it’s free.

-So, before taking some more serious steps, just make sure you’re properly connected to WiFi.
+So, before taking some more serious steps, just make sure you’re properly connected to WiFi, maybe Wi-Fi forgetting networks.
 I should also point out that your phone only backs up your files while you’re connected to WiFi, it won’t do anything on mobile data.
 And that’s a good thing.
 Trust me, you don’t want to use mobile data for backing up, because you’ll lose it in a matter of minutes.

 My educated guess is that the Low Power Mode is exactly the cause of your problem.
 So, I’m confident you’ll solve your problem after dealing with the Lowe Power Mode.

 In case you don’t know what this feature does, it puts your phone in a state where it uses less power to preserve the battery (hence the name).
 When your phone uses less power, it can’t perform some of the more power-consuming operations, with backing up being one of them.